bangdracaena/hotspot-manufacturers/Ingenious_Technology_5g-audit.md

 * How are you planning to handle repairs and replacements?

  .
-We will stock products in US and Germany for replacement.
+We will stock products in US for replacement.
 Products will be repaired in Shenzhen China.

 ## Hardware Security Element (required)